robertcdawson/color-contrast-picker/README.md

 ![Status: Not Functioning](https://img.shields.io/badge/Status-Not%20Functioning-red)

-A simple web application to check color contrast ratios for accessibility compliance.
+This is a simple Chrome extension to check color contrast ratios for accessibility compliance.

 ## Project Status